 Each year, beginning in the year after the death of the account owner, you’ll have to take a Required Minimum Distribution from the account.
 (If the account owner was required to take an RMD in the year of his death but he had not yet taken one, you’ll be required to take his RMD for him, calculated in the same way it would be if he were still alive.)

-For example, imagine that your grandfather passed away in 2010 at age 65, leaving you his entire IRA.
+For example, imagine that your father passed away in 2010 at age 65, leaving you his entire IRA.
 For 2010 (the year of death), you have no RMD.
 On your birthday in 2011, you turn 30 years old.
 According to the Single Life table, your remaining life expectancy at age 30 is 53.3 years.
 As a result, your RMD for 2011 will be equal to the account balance as of 12/31/2010, divided by 53.3.

 For 2012, your RMD will be equal to the account balance at the end of 2011, divided by 52.3.
 In 2013, it’ll be the end of 2012 balance, divided by 51.3.